Kimbsy/clunk/README.md

       tween/update-state))   ;; <= this one
 ```

 Tweens are an incredibly flexible tool.
-They allow you to modify an attribute of a sprite by a some amount, over an optionally defined duration (`:step-count`, the number of frames over which the change will occur), following a specific progress curve (`:easing-fn`, a large number of built-in easing functions are provided in the `clunk.tween` namespace).
+They allow you to modify an attribute of a sprite by an amount, over a duration (specified by `:step-count`, the number of frames over which the change will occur), following a specific progress curve (`:easing-fn`, a large number of built-in easing functions are provided in the `clunk.tween` namespace).

 This change can then be performed in reverse (by setting `:yoyo?` to `true`), and the whole process can be repeated any number of times (set `:repeat-times` to `##Inf` for continuous looping).